capactio/capact/docs/architecture/runner.md

 4. Argo Workflow Runner reads the input data from the filesystem and based on it creates the Argo Workflow custom resource.

 5. Argo Workflow Controller watches Argo Workflows and executes them in a given Namespace.
-As a result, the actual Action is executed, e.g. Jira installation, cluster benchmarks, etc.
+As a result, the actual Action is executed, e.g. Mattermost installation, cluster benchmarks, etc.

 ### Input data